Complexes formed in collisions between ultracold alkali-metal diatomic molecules and atoms: Inelastic loss mediated by spin exchange

 \section{Inelastic loss mediated by spin exchange}

-There is a manifold of vibrational bound states associated with each hyperfine sublevel.
+There is a manifold of short-range vibrational states associated with each hyperfine sublevel.
+Each such manifold is likely to be chaotic in nature.
 Spin exchange allows a collision between atoms and molecules in one pair of states to access bound states in any manifold with the same $m_{f,\textrm{tot}}$.
 The density of states is enhanced to $N_\textrm{hf}\rho$, and all the states can cause Feshbach resonances.
 However, these states are not necessarily equivalent, because the Fermi contact interaction that drives spin exchange is weaker than the anisotropic potential coupling.
 A given incoming channel couples strongly to one of these manifolds, but it may couple more weakly to the remaining $N_\textrm{hf}-1$ manifolds.
 This may be quantified with a spin-exchange parameter $z$, analogous to the isospin-mixing parameter used for reactions of compound nuclei \cite{Harney:1986},

 where $H_{ab}$ is a matrix element of the coupling between states in manifolds $a$ and $b$.
-This may be substantial in the present case, where the Fermi contact interaction is large compared to the mean level spacing $d$.
 When $z\ll 1$, the mean partial width connecting the incoming channel to states in these other manifolds is $z\bar{\Gamma}_a$.
 Conversely, when $z\gg 1$, states in the $N_\textrm{hf}$ different manifolds are fully mixed and all contribute to the effective density of states that enters into RMT.

+A full calculation of the spin-exchange parameter is beyond the scope of this work.
+It requires not only the mean level spacing $d$ but also the wavefunctions of the states in the two chaotic manifolds.
+Such a calculation is near the limits of current theoretical methods, but may be achievable for lighter atom-diatom systems within a few years.
+Here we follow the practice in studies of compound nuclei \cite{Harney:1986}, and treat $z$ as a phenomenological parameter to be inferred from experimental results.

 Spin exchange can also produce inelastic loss if there are channels lower in energy than the incoming state but with the same $m_{f,\textrm{tot}}$.
 We again take $^{40}$K$^{87}$Rb+$^{87}$Rb as our example \cite{Ospelkaus:react:2010, Nichols:long-lived:2021}.
 The lowest state is $(m_\textrm{K},m_\textrm{Rb},f_\textrm{Rb},m_{f,\textrm{Rb}})=(-4,3/2,1,1)$.
 Excitation of either nuclear spin of the molecule individually does not produce any inelastic channels that are accessible by spin exchange, but the combined excitation to $(m_\textrm{K},m_\textrm{Rb})=(-3,1/2)$ has the same $m_{f,\textrm{tot}}$ as the ground state, so spin exchange is allowed.
 However, the states are split by only the nuclear Zeeman effect, so the kinetic energy release is small, equivalent to 15~$\mu$K at a representative magnetic field of 200 G. The corresponding QDT function $C^{-2}(E)$ is typically around 0.1, so decay by this path is partially suppressed by threshold effects.
 If the atom is in an excited state, spin exchange is usually energetically allowed.
 In such cases the kinetic energy releases are much larger, equivalent to 7 mK at 200 G, such that $C^{-2}(E)$ is close to 1, and loss is not suppressed by threshold effects.